10 fashion students tell us about their hopes for the future of the fashion industry

 Derek Cheng, Fashion Design Management

-"I truly hope that people can pay more attention to how their clothes are being produced, and through that, hopefully, more people can appreciate what we are doing, and realise what fast fashion is actually doing to people in our industry."
+"I truly hope that people can pay more attention to how their clothes are being produced, and through that, hopefully, more people can appreciate what we are doing, and realize what fast fashion is actually doing to people in our industry."

 Edwin Mohney, Womenswear

 "My hopes for the industry are that, with the market expanding, and companies becoming larger and more global, there will be a movement that is just as strong as that sort of mainstream fashion, but which is a bit more about individuality; a bit more of a reaction to all of the mainstream high-fashion.

 "This is the first time social media has been a massive instrument in fashion, so it would be great if individual designers — despite being smaller — are able to be just as globally present because of the internet.
 My dream would be to see something like that happening, and to be part of the movement.
 I think there is strength in numbers, and I think that it is key for young designers to have friends that you can depend on, and other peers who believe in something similar to what you believe in."

 Imogen Wright, Womenswear

 "I'd like everything to slow down a little bit, and that CEOs and all of the corporate side of the industry starts to respect the designers a bit more.
 And that space continues to be available for creativity and development.

 "Really I hope that, in the future, I can find some space to develop my own work in a sustainable way, over the long term."

 "My hope for the industry is for it to become a little bit more open-minded again.
 Not that we should reminisce about the past, but for it to just be a lot more open to what fashion is, to what fashion could be, to what clothes could be.
 I just hope it inspires people."